HBPNeurorobotics/Experiments/tutorial_tensorflow_husky/README.txt

 == Install TensorFlow Models for Object Detction ==

-Install the models using this known version, the file structure has changed in the latest commits and will require more modification.
+Install the models from the official tensorflow/models repository.

 You will need some system level dependencies: